Solarc117/react-calculator/README.md

 # calculator
-A small calculator app with React-Redux.
+A small calculator app with React.